-To skip some of the labour, you can opt for a convenient store-bought short crust pastry which is very stable to handle and bake, but with less of the flakiness and none of the sweetness.
-But it you’re keen for a tender flaky crust that’s fragrant with butter and vanilla, make your own – recipe listed below.
+To skip some of the labour, you can opt for a convenient store-bought short-crust pastry which is very stable to handle and bake, but with less of the flakiness and none of the sweetness.
+But if you’re keen on a tender flaky crust that’s fragrant with butter and vanilla, make your own – recipe listed below.

-This recipe is something between a traditional American-style chunky apple pie, a French-style finely sliced apple pie and a caramel pecan pie.
-It might not behave neatly when sliced (and rightly so), therefor you can certainly scoop it with a spoon into bowls instead of trying to slice, serving as a pudding instead of tea-time treats.
+This recipe is something between a traditional American-style chunky apple pie, a French-style finely sliced apple pie, and a caramel pecan pie.
+It might not behave neatly when sliced (and rightly so), therefore you can certainly scoop it with a spoon into bowls instead of trying to slice, serving it as a pudding instead of a tea-time treat.
 Best served slightly warm with a generous dollop of unsweetened whipped cream.

 Notes: